Health

 Health As Currently Perceived:

-The WHO defines health as unrealistic (nobody, not even the most devout website, enjoys “complete physical, mental and social well-being,” at least not every day).
+The WHO defines health as unrealistic (nobody, not even the most devout website, enjoys “complete physical, mental, and social well-being,” at least not every day).
 Most think of health in far less exalted ways.
 Most think they are well if they are not sick.
 This is pathetic.
 It equates with not needing immediate medical attention.
-For the vast majority, this is a “good enough” view of health.
+This is a “good enough” view of health for the vast majority.
 Thinking that way is a self-fulfilling prophecy.
-It means that not healthy is the best you can hope for.
+It means that not being healthy is the best you can hope for.
 This is the static definition of health, and it must be reformed and at least accompanied by another comparison perspective for those Americans willing to do their part.
 That would be earned health.

 We need ideas about health that remind people of a key fact: a passive situation is not as effective, desirable, protective, or rewarding as a dynamic earned the state of health.
-We should all be aware that static health, the default setting you to get for just existing and doing nothing special to enhance health, can and must be reinforced and boosted.
+We should all be aware that static health, the default setting you get for existing and doing nothing special to enhance health, can and must be reinforced and boosted.
 Employing a term like earned health might remind people that health can be much more than non-illness.
 The term earned health can signal the availability of a richer level of well-being.
 It can remind everyone that health at its best is more than a static condition.
-Health is a dynamic state; it gets better with effort, worse if ignored.
+Health is a dynamic state; it improves with effort and worsens if ignored.
 Earned health represents a higher health standard.
-Earned health is more ambitious and consistent with a REAL wellness mindset and lifestyle than the current norm of health as non-sickness.
+Earned health is more ambitious and consistent with a REAL wellness mindset and lifestyle than the current health norm of non-sickness.

 The Static/Earned Health Continuum:

-This continuum is another way of expressing Dr. John Travis’ original, simple line drawing model of health along a continuum, with “premature death” on the far left side of his continuum) and an ever-changing dynamic of “high-level wellness” at the other, right side extreme.
+This continuum is another way of expressing Dr. John Travis’ original, simple line-drawing model of health along a continuum, with “premature death” on the far left side of his continuum) and an ever-changing dynamic of “high-level wellness” on the other, right side extreme.
 The “0” in the middle represents a neutral point, which could be simple non-sickness.

 Earned health is what happens from the neutral point to the +10 indicator.
-Everyone moves along an imaginary continuum of this kind every day because health is dynamic, under constant change.
-By living wisely with the right behaviors, we fuel a better state of health than if we allow health status to be determined by the passage of time (i.e., the aging process, chance, medical interventions, circumstances, and events.
+Everyone moves along an imaginary continuum of this kind every day because health is dynamic and constantly changing.
+By living wisely with the right behaviors, we fuel a better state of health than if we allow health status to be determined by the passage of time (i.e., the aging process, chance, medical interventions, circumstances, and events).

-This continuum is a simple way of depicting the basic fact that earned health evolves largely due to our own efforts to improve and protect our well-being; static health, on the other side, is affected by what happens to you.
+This continuum is a simple way of depicting that earned health evolves largely due to our efforts to improve and protect our well-being; static health, on the other hand, is affected by what happens to you.
 By the way, Dr. Travis made regular expansions to his original model.
 You can view the latest edition and read more about the continuum here.
-A related construct that will interest wellness enthusiasts is Dr. Travis Wellness Energy System.
+Dr. Travis’s Wellness Energy System is a related construct that interests wellness enthusiasts.
 Earned health is not determined or advanced by medical interventions.
-Static health, that is, health along the continuum from the center to the left of the continuum, is so influenced.
+Static health, that is, health along the continuum from the center to the left, is so influenced.

 The Path to REAL Wellness: